itsP33t/EasyFivem/readme.md

 # EasyFivem
 ## a CLI for making your life easier.
 This tool will generate all the necessary files for you.

+Note: The latest version is not working on Linux.
+Latest Linux compatible version is 1.0.6.
+Working hard on an update

 **Installing**
 Make sure you have [node.js](https://nodejs.org/en/ "node.js") installed on your computer then just `npm i easyfivem -g`